Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Yeah, Q2 was in line with what we expected and I think forecasted in Q1.
 If you cut through the noise, U.S. growth is a little softer.
 It's around 4%.
 Globally, I'd say Global Institutional is around 3%, same factors as last quarter which is what we had forecast.
 Same-store sales are a bit soft in U.S. First-half comps are a bit noisy because of Swisher, and part of it is exits on our own.

-New business saw a ramp-up.
-It's coming.
+New business though, ramp-up is coming.
 We're seeing traction there.
 We're not going to really see it in the numbers until the second half.
 Simultaneously, you'll get a bit of easing comps because we'll start lapping against the takeout on Swisher.
-So, I would say, good news, margins are recovering in that business.
+So, I would say good news.
+Margins are recovering in that business.
 I think you'll start seeing sales pick up.
 We expect a better second half than first half and probably more normalized results as we close out the year.

 Operator